-This post was updated on May 9, 2022
+This post was updated on October 21, 2024

-Deck Stain Brushes
+1. Deck Stain Brushes

-Deck Speed Mops and Stain Pads
+2. Deck Stain Pads

 Deck Stain Pad

 A stain applicator pad or mop can be an excellent choice for larger areas.
 A speed mop like the one made by Shurline is a professional-grade 18-inch-wide mop that can make a stain job 50% faster.
 This speed mop also has replacement pads that can be used.
 Stain pads like the one from Padco use absorbent fibers that hold plenty of deck stain.
-A stain applicator pad is great for covering large areas like a deck floor.
+A stain applicator pad covers large areas like a deck floor.
 Replacement stain pads are also available.
 Some of these applicator tools come with a bucket, but we recommend one like the Wooster Wide Boy Bucket for holding stains while wetting your pad or mop.

-Deck Stain Flooring Brushes
+3. Deck Stain Flooring Brushes

-Paint Rollers for Decks
+4. Paint Rollers for Decks

-Deck Stain Sprayers
+5. Deck Stain Sprayers

-Sprayers are great for applying thinner deck stains.
-Some pump-up sprayers are decent, but it can be challenging to get a nice, even application.
-Using a sprayer like the Chapin Stain Sprayer will help.
-This durable sprayer comes with three different nozzles to help you get the correct spray pattern.
-An airless sprayer is another option, but they are expensive to buy or rent.
+Another option is an airless sprayer, but it is expensive to buy or rent.
 An airless sprayer can have a bit of a learning curve, so you may want to practice a little before taking on a big project.
-It’s best to back brush the stain for an even finish.
+It’s best to back-brush the stain for an even finish.

-Frequently Asked Questions
+Frequently Asked Questions Deck Stain Applicators

 Is it Better to Roll or Brush Stain on a Deck?